Hunting on Permanent Timber Production Zone land managed by Sustainable Timber Tasmania

 - Appropriate permits from the Department of Primary Industries, Parks, Water and Environment (DPIPWE) (see link below) for the animals you wish to hunt.

-- If applying for a new firearms/or renewing an existing licence an 'Authority to Shoot' can be obtained from any STT regional office at a cost of $11.00.
-This service is not available from the corporate head office in Hobart.
+- If applying for a new firearms/or renewing an existing licence a 'Permission to Shoot' can be obtained on our website at a cost of $11.00.

 - Be aware that entry onto some areas of PTPZ land for hunting may be restricted due to forest management activities such as harvesting, conflicting site values (e.g. threatened species).
 This will be at the discretion of the relevant Regional Forest Manager.